ptomato/talks/las2021/README.md

   You opt-in to it for each method like this, at the start of your program.
   Once you've done that, then you can use it like down here, with `await`.

-  This was actually done by an Outreachy intern a couple of years ago, and we have another Outreachy internship that's still in the application period for working on making it less experimental.
+  This was actually done by an Outreachy intern, Avi Zajac, a couple of years ago, and we have another Outreachy internship that's still in the application period for working on making it less experimental.
 -->

 ---